rvarshith2003/Blockchain_CA3/README.md

 - Extend the K rule for more sophisticated checks (e.g., handling contract state and events).
 - Perform further analysis to detect potential vulnerabilities and errors in your Solidity contracts.

-## License

-This repository is licensed under the MIT License.
-See `LICENSE` for details.
 Code for the K Framework Implementation:
 ```
 // SPDX-License-Identifier: MIT